 Watsco, Inc. and its subsidiaries (collectively, the "Company" or "Watsco") is the largest independent distributor of air conditioning, heating and refrigeration equipment and related parts and supplies ("HVAC") in the United States.
-The Company has two business segments - the HVAC distribution ("Distribution") segment, which accounted for 99% of the Company revenues for the quarter and six months ended June 30, 2004, and a temporary staffing and permanent placement services ("Staffing") segment.
+The Company has two business segments - the HVAC distribution ("Distribution") segment, which accounted for 98% and 99% of the Company's revenue for the quarter and nine months ended September 30, 2004, respectively, and a temporary staffing and permanent placement services ("Staffing") segment.

 Revenue for the Company primarily consists of sales of air conditioning, heating and refrigeration equipment and related parts and supplies.
 The Company's selling, general and administrative expenses primarily consist of selling expenses, the largest components of which are salaries, commissions and marketing expenses which tend to be variable in nature and relate to sales growth.
-Other significant selling expenses relate to warehouse facilities and trucks, which are under non-cancelable operating leases.
+Other significant selling, general and administrative expenses relate to warehouse facilities and trucks, which are under non-cancelable operating leases.

-Sales of residential central air conditioners, heating equipment and parts and supplies distributed by the Company have historically been seasonal.
+Sales of residential central air conditioners, heating equipment and parts and supplies distributed by the Company are seasonal.
 Furthermore, the Company's results of operations can be impacted favorably or unfavorably based on the severity or mildness of weather patterns during summer or winter selling seasons.
 Demand related to the residential central air conditioning replacement market is highest in the second and third quarters with demand for heating equipment usually highest in the fourth quarter.
-Demand related to the new construction sectors throughout most of the Sunbelt markets is fairly even during the year except for dependence on housing completions and related weather and economic conditions.
+Demand related to the new construction sectors throughout most of the markets is fairly even during the year except for dependence on housing completions and related weather and economic conditions.